iOS and WhatsApp Hacks, which approach to mobile security is best?

 How MTD works

 MTD products collect information about devices, apps and networks to identify potential risks.
 Businesses can then use their MDM systems to block high risk devices from accessing corporate applications and data.
 However, MTD products suffer from two severe limitations: (i) they have a very limited view of device network traffic and, (ii) they have no way to instantly disable malware.
 The first makes it difficult for them to detect malware infection and the second limitation means they cannot prevent its operation once installed.

 Would MTD have protected you from the iOS and WhatsApp hacks?

 The short answer is no. None of the settings that MTD monitors would have disclosed that devices contained Pegasus malware.
 Therefore, the malware would have been free to operate without any interference from the MTD solution.

 At Corrata we have pioneered a different approach to securing mobile devices against cyber threats.
 Our approach is about protecting the device rather than simply monitoring it.
 Our vision is to act like an immune system for your mobile device that protects against attacks.

 How Corrata’s solution works

-Corrata’s solution is based on our patent pending SafePathML technology.
+Corrata’s solution is based on our patented SafePathML technology.
 SafePathML creates the equivalent of an enterprise grade firewall installed on each device.
 Once installed, the firewall has complete visibility and control over all network traffic to and from the device.
 Corrata reviews every server in real time that a device attempts to connect to.
 Using dynamic rules (we call this Smart Policy Protection), Corrata blocks connections to suspicious hosts.
 This stops devices connecting to malware download servers.
 Corrata will detect well disguised malware once it attempts to communicate with its command and control infrastructure.
 Corrata instantly blocks connection attempts which prevents the malware from sending any data back to its owners.